Asymptotic shape for the contact process in random environment: Introduction

+Liggett's extension \cite{MR806224} of the subadditive ergodic theorem provides an alternate approach when independence properties fail.
+However, it does not give the possibility to deal with an error term.
+Some works in the same decade (see, e.g., Derriennic \cite{MR704553}, Derriennic and Hachem \cite{MR939537} and Sch\"{u}rger \cite{MR833959,MR1127716}) propose almost subadditive ergodic theorems that do not require independence, but stationarity assumptions on the extra term are too strong to be used here.
+Thus we establish, with techniques inspired from Liggett, a general subadditive ergodic theorem allowing an error term that matches our situation.

-Of course, considering a random environment brings extra difficulties.
-On one hand, working in a given -- quenched -- environment, we loose all the spatial stationarity properties.
-On the other hand, working under the annealed probability, we loose the Markovian properties of the contact process.
-Thus we can not apply the Kesten--Hammersley lemma, which requires both stationarity and a kind of independence.
-We introduce here a new quantity $\sigma(x)$, that can be seen as a regeneration time, and that represents a time when site $x$ is occupied and has infinitely many descendants.
-This $\sigma$ has stationarity and almost subadditive properties that~$t$ lacks, and that allows to state the problem in the setting of (almost) subadditive ergodic theory.
-We then establish, with techniques inspired from Liggett, a general almost subadditive ergodic theorem that gives us an shape result for $\sigma$.
+In fact, we do not apply this almost subadditive ergodic theorem directly to the collection of hitting times $t(x)$, but we rather introduce the quantity~$\sigma(x)$, that can be seen as a regeneration time, and that represents a~time when site $x$ is occupied and has infinitely many descendants.
+This~$\sigma$ has stationarity and almost subadditive properties that~$t$ lacks and thus fits the requirements of our almost subadditive ergodic theorem.
 Finally, by showing that the gap between $t$ and $\sigma$ is not too large, we transpose to $t$ the shape result obtained for $\sigma$.